Manchester City owners land $500m CFG investment | Goal.com

 Manchester City owners land $500m CFG investment

-An agreement has been reached that will see technology investors Silver Lake pay the sum, equivalent to around £390 million, to acquire just over 10 per cent of City Football Group (CFG).
+An agreement has been reached that will see technology investors Silver Lake pay the sum to acquire just over 10 per cent of City Football Group (CFG).

 The deal values the Abu Dhabi-controlled company at $4.8 billion (£3.7bn).